 I. Record Keeping

 The Chairperson shall have primary responsibility for maintaining records in accordance with 44 CFR part 332, and shall be the official custodian of records related to carrying out this Agreement.
-Each Participant shall maintain for five years from the deactivation date included in the notice of a Pandemic Event Deactivation or the Participant’s Withdrawal all minutes of meetings, transcripts, records, documents, and other data, including any communications with other Participants or with any other member of the industry, including drafts, related to the carrying out of this Agreement or incorporating data or information received in the course of carrying out this Agreement.
-Each Participant agrees to produce to the Administrator, the Attorney General, and the Chairman of the FTC upon request any item that this section requires the Participant to maintain.
+Each Participant shall maintain for five years from the deactivation date included in the notice of a Pandemic Event Deactivation or the Participant’s Withdrawal all minutes of meetings, transcripts, records, documents, and other data, including any communications with other Participants or with any other member of the industry, including unprivileged drafts, related to the carrying out of this Agreement or incorporating data or information received in the course of carrying out this Agreement.
+Each Participant agrees to produce to the Administrator, the Attorney General, and the Chairman of the FTC upon request any non-privileged and confidential item that this section requires the Participant to maintain.
 Any record maintained in accordance with 44 CFR part 332 shall be available for public inspection and copying, unless exempted on the grounds specified in 5 U.S.C.
 552(b)(1), (3) or (4) or identified as privileged and confidential information in accordance with DPA section 705(e), and 44 CFR 332.5.

 IV.
 Antitrust Defense

-Under the provisions of DPA subsection 708(j), each Participant in this Agreement shall have available as a defense to any civil or criminal action brought for violation of the antitrust laws (or any similar law of any State) with respect to any act or omission to act necessary to develop or carry out this Agreement while there is a Pandemic Event Activation, that such act or omission to act was taken by the Participant in the course of developing or carrying out this Agreement, with the oversight and approval by the Chairperson or other designated FEMA official, that the Participant fully complied with the provisions of the DPA and the rules promulgated thereunder, and that the Participant acted in accordance with the terms of this Agreement.
+Under the provisions of DPA subsection 708(j), each Participant in this Agreement shall have available as a defense to any civil or criminal action brought for violation of the antitrust laws (or any similar law of any State) with respect to any act or omission to act reasonably appropriate or necessary to develop or carry out this Agreement while there is a Pandemic Event Activation, that such act or omission to act was taken by the Participant in the course of developing or carrying out this Agreement, with the oversight and approval by the Chairperson or other designated FEMA official, that the Participant reasonably complied with the provisions of the DPA and the rules promulgated thereunder, and that the Participant acted in accordance with the terms of this Agreement.

 Except for actions taken to develop this Agreement, this antitrust defense shall not be available to a Participant for any act or omission occurring before the latter of the date the